selsiyaganesan/Excel-Project_Data-Analytics/Project 1 Dashboard/README.md

 The data is from my Excel course which provides a foundations in analyzing data using this powerful tools.
 The data contains detailed information on job title, salaries, locations and essential skills that are presented here.

 ## Dashboard File
-My Dashboard is in (
+My Dashboard is in (https://github.com/selsiyaganesan/Excel-Project_Data-Analytics/blob/main/Project%201%20Dashboard.xlsx)

+## Excel Skills Used
+The following Excel skills were utilized for dashboard analysis
+- 📈Charts
+- Formulas and Functions
+- Data validation